 8294.
-The reports, exhibits, and proposed legislative measures shall be printed by the State Printing Office under the supervision of the commission.
-The exhibits shall be so printed as to show in the readiest manner the changes and repeals proposed by the commission.
+The commission’s and committee’s reports, exhibits, and proposed legislative measures shall be printed by the State Printing Office under the supervision of the commission or committee, respectively.
+The exhibits shall be so printed as to show in the readiest manner the changes and repeals proposed by the commission or committee.

 § 8295.
 Cooperation with legislative committees

 8295.
-The commission shall confer and cooperate with any legislative committee on revision of the law and may contract with any committee for the rendition of service, by either for the other, in the work of revision.
+The commission and the committee shall confer and cooperate with any legislative committee on revision of the law and may contract with any other committee for the rendition of service, by either for the other, in the work of revision.

 § 8296.
 Cooperation with bar and other associations

 8296.
-The commission may cooperate with any bar association or other learned, professional, or scientific association, institution or foundation in any manner suitable for the fulfillment of the purposes of this article.
+The commission and the committee may cooperate with any bar association or other learned, professional, or scientific association, institution, or foundation in any manner suitable for the fulfillment of the purposes of this article.

 § 8297.
 Research contracts